Mexico took me by surprise in many ways.

 A Spanish phrase book - Knowing a little bit of Spanish will go a long way in Mexico.
 It may border the USA, but many people don't speak English and appreciate any Spanish words you can speak.
 Having some kind of phrase book or a picture book (I recommend this one) will help you make yourself understood.

-Moisturiser - I found my skin got really dry in Mexico, especially in Mexico City, so you'll definitely want to stay moisturised while you're there!
+Moisturiser - I found my skin got really dry in Mexico, especially during our three days in Mexico City, so you'll definitely want to stay moisturised while you're there!

 Dry shampoo - The showers aren't always powerful (or particularly warm) and sometimes I had to go days without washing my hair because of it.
 Pack some dry shampoo so you can freshen up, especially if you're travelling around and staying in different hotels.